-The constrained TIP also includes available State funds, including Proposition 1B and State Transportation Improvement Program (STIP) funds, utilizing the latest fund estimates, and funding actions by the State.
+The constrained TIP also includes available State funds, including Proposition 1B, State Transportation Improvement Program (STIP) funds, and the Road Repair and Accountability Act of 2017 (SB1) utilizing the latest fund estimates, and funding actions by the State.

 Projects selected for these regional and State funds are typically selected for funding and then amended into the TIP by MTC.